Cosmology without Einstein's assumption that inertial mass produces gravity: Einstein's Implicit Assumption

-Newton's law of action and reaction is applicable to the bodies A and B only under the condition that gravity acts at a distance instantaneously, that is, at infinite propagation speed.
-But the general theory of relativity that Einstein was expounding is a field theory in which gravitational effects propagate at finite speed.
-Within his own theory of gravity there is, therefore, no obvious justification for Einstein's assumption that inertial mass (and therefore energy) is equivalent to active gravitational mass.
-This, however, is not to say that there is no relation at all between the two kinds of mass.
-There is, for example, the seemingly universal coincidence that wherever there is matter made of atoms there are to be found both inertial mass and active gravitational mass.
-Indeed, the fact that Newton's theory is a close first approximation to Einstein's would argue for some proportionality between $m_{\text{ac}}$ and $m_{\text{pa}}$ for such matter in bulk --- not, however, for each individual constituent of such matter.
-A 1986 analysis of lunar data concluded that the ratio of $m_{\text{ac}}$ to $m_{\text{pa}}$ for aluminum differs from that for iron by less than $4 \times 10^{-12}$~\cite{babu}.
-An earlier, Cavendish balance experiment had put a limit of $5 \times 10^{-5}$ on the difference of these ratios for bromine and fluorine~\cite{kreu}.
-But those results are only for matter in bulk, that is, matter made of atoms and molecules.
-It is entirely possible that electrons, for example, do not gravitate at all, for no one has ever established by direct observation that they do, nor is it likely that anyone will.
-There is in the literature an argument that purports to show that if the ratio $m_{\text{ac}}/m_{\text{pa}}$ is the same for two species of bulk matter, then electrons must be generators of gravity~\cite{ungi}, but that argument can be seen on careful examination to rest on an unrecognized, hidden assumption, namely that, in simplest form, the gravitational field of a hydrogen atom at a distance could be distinguished from that of a neutron at the same distance~\cite{elli2} --- another assumption no one has tested or is likely to test by direct observation.
+The failure of Einstein's attempt to introduce inertial mass into his theory by way of his energy-tensor of matter does not preclude the possibility that the concept can be introduced there by some other means.
+There are in fact good reasons to believe that it should be introduced (or discovered) there as a facet of the space-time geometry, related in some way to the active mass concept.
+There is, for example, the seemingly universal coincidence that, in physics beyond the merely gravitational, wherever there is matter made of atoms there are to be found both inertial mass and active gravitational mass.
+Indeed, the fact that Newton's theory gives results that describe as well as they do the motions of the planets and their satellites would argue for some proportionality between $m_{\text{active}}$ and $m_{\text{passive}}$ for such matter {\it in bulk} --- not, however, for each individual constituent of such matter.
+A 1986 analysis of lunar ranging data concluded that the ratio of $m_{\text{active}}$ to $m_{\text{passive}}$ for aluminum differs from that for iron by less than $4 \times 10^{-12}$~\cite{babu}.
+An earlier, Cavendish-balance experiment had put a limit of $5 \times 10^{-5}$ on the difference of these ratios for bromine and fluorine~\cite{kreu}.
+But those results are {\it only} for matter in bulk, that is, matter made of atoms and molecules.
+It is entirely possible that electrons, for example, do not gravitate at all, for no one has ever established by direct observation that they do, nor is it likely that anyone will soon do so.
+There is in the literature an argument that purports to show that if the ratio $m_{\text{active}}/m_{\text{passive}}$ is the same for two species of bulk matter, then electrons must be generators of gravity~\cite{ungi}, but that argument can be seen on careful examination to rest on an unrecognized, hidden assumption of its own, namely that, in simplest form, the gravitational field of a hydrogen atom at a distance could be distinguished from that of a neutron at the same distance~\cite{elli3} --- another assumption no one has tested, or is likely soon to test, by direct observation.